 Our materials are sourced from barn/house tear downs or renovations.
 Our community provides us with furniture that no longer has value.
 We currently have five century old pianos and about eight, centenarian pump organs in our workshop.
 All of our salvaged wood materials are sanded and cleaned before they are given a durable finish.
 These are, however, salvaged materials that have much "character" (re: imperfections).
 We do not always have the time or space to accept all offers, but we do accept items such as:

-We also like to use Hempseed Oil, Beeswax, Milk Paint, Tung Oil + Citrus Solvent when possible.
+We use water based polyurethane on most of our products.
+It provides a durable protective finish with various levels of sheen.
+We also use Hempseed Oil, Beeswax, Milk Paint, Tung Oil + Citrus Solvent when possible.
 These options are all natural with zero VOCs, fully biodegradable and food safe.
-Click here to read about the finishes we use.
+Click here to read about these finish options.

 Why are you called "birdmouse"?